- A coastal trail of little known links golf courses dotted between medieval English castles

-If you want to sample a local delicacy; try Craster Kippers, smoked at Robson’s Smokery in the village of Craster, about 2kms to the south, or crab sandwiches.
+It caters for tourists to the Northumberland Heritage Coast and the idyllic retreat that is Low Newton, home to a magical must-visit pub called The Ship Inn.
+If you want to sample a local delicacy; try Craster Kippers, smoked at Robson’s Smokery in the village of Craster, about 2kms to the south.

 If Dunstanburgh’s castle is dark and brooding, decaying and chilling, the castle viewed from the golf course at Bamburgh is proud, beautiful and statuesque.
 It is no exaggeration to say the views from Bamburgh Castle Golf Club are among the best in Britain.

 The high vantage point of this short links extends out to Lindisfarne – site of the first Viking raids on Britain in the 8th century – the Farne Islands and its colony of Puffins, and Bamburgh Castle itself, a fort dating back to the ancient Britons, reshaped by Norman hands and tested in warfare against Scottish raiders.